byarbrough/obsidian-para/README.md

 - You can also have the "same" folder in 2 different roots.
 For example, `2.
 Areas/Health` and `3.
 Resources/Health` the first one is **_your_** health notes and the other **general** health-related notes.
 - Remember, you do **_not_** want to sort all your current notes and files and put them in the new folder, put them all in the Archive as is, and then move them out as you use them.
 - You do **_not_** have to do every single folder for your local files and cloud service; create the sub-folders are you need them, **_but_** you need to have one complete setup, most likely in your notes, to act as the primary reference for the others.

+You can also find a helpful thread on PARA in the Obsidian Forums.